 Puzzle Pieces of Passion

 Passion is what makes up the pieces of your heart, and I am currently an adult putting those pieces of my young passionate heart back together so that I can wear it proudly on my sleeve.
-Your passions are the aspects of your life that you see value in putting time into, and that lead to excitement and sometimes inspiration.
-A passion is not necessarily something that you are doing every single day or that is making you money (although it certainly can lead to this if you take it to the next level).
+Your passions are the aspects of your life that you see value in putting time into, and that lead to excitement and inspiration.
+A passion is not necessarily something that you are doing every single day or that is making you money.
 A passion is something that simply engages you and makes you feel like you are being true to yourself.
 When you are “wearing” your passions on the outside and showing the world what makes you who you are, you are your most fashionable self.

 Some of these puzzle pieces are small, and some are big.
 To me, passion makes up your sense of self.
 It exhilarates your soul, but at the same time brings you peace of mind.
 Your passions might not necessarily relate or play off of each other, but what they have in common is you.